-Top 5 Mistakes Australians Make When Buying Bali Property
+Top 5 Mistakes Foreign Buyers Make When Buying Bali Property

 Avoid these costly mistakes when buying property in Bali.
 From nominee ownership to skipping due diligence — learn from others' expensive lessons.

-Every year, Australians lose money on Bali property deals that could have been avoided.
+Every year, foreign buyers lose money on Bali property deals that could have been avoided.
 After helping hundreds of buyers navigate the process, we’ve identified the five most common — and most expensive — mistakes.

 Mistake #1: Using Nominee Ownership